From: Pine

 But around Larch, he’s like two different people.

-Wednesday night, when Jay was in his own room, Larch told me that Jay wants to promote her early.
+wants to promote her early.
 Six years early.
 Fifteen years is the standard.
 Some folks don't get promoted until they're in their thirtieth or fortieth year, because they want to live a long and healthy human life before making the jump.
 But Larch isn't even thirty years old yet.

 That same Wednesday night, Larch told me that she had been thinking of switching her requested forebear from Jay to someone else.
 Then she tells me she's approached Bridget instead.

-Jay overheard us from the room next door and he lost it.
-He barged into our hotel room and grabbed her by the shoulders and gave her a shake and said she could forget about the promotion.
-Then he realizes the door is open, so he goes back and slams it shut, and then he went after her again, throwing her on the bed and pointing his fingers at her.
+about the promotion.
+Then he realizes the door is open, so he goes back and slams it shut, and then he went after her again,

-He ignored me completely, and I just sat there being small and invisible.
-One bite and my human life is over, with no say in who is my forebear.
-Two bites, and my life is over, period.
-As a human, he’s strong enough to drive my head through a brick wall.
-As a lycanthrope, he’s strong enough to knock my head from my neck.
+enough to knock my head from my neck.
 The only thing either of us can do is try to de-escalate the situation, and if we can't, we have to find a way to kill him fast, then deal with situation containment later.

 Anyhow, she talks him off the ledge and rolls off the bed.
 Every time she moves, Jay moves, so she manipulates him to clear a path for me to get out of the room.
 But I wasn't going to leave her there alone.
 Screw that.

-Then he went on for half an hour telling her everything she’d done wrong in the last six months.
-Every time she tried to get away from him, he’d just stand in her way, like almost chest-to-chest.
+to get away from him, he’d just stand in her way, like almost chest-to-chest.
 At some point, she just got sick of it.
 She told him to back off.
-He pushed her and made her fall into me and the computer desk.
-Then he picks her up off the floor and slams her against a wall, and she’s just staring him in the eyes, like she’s daring him to kill her.
+He pushed her and made her fall into me and the

-So I tell Jay, “You’re too loud.
-People out in the hall can hear you.
-We’re going to end up compromising the whole mission if people hear what you say.”
+hear you.
+We’re going to end up compromising the whole mission if people hear

 My God, Sumac.